 Now, some of these can overlap.
 Board members can be donors and sponsors.
-Everyone can be an advocate and everyone can help with social media.
+Everyone can be an advocate and everyone can help share on social media.

 How to use Social Media to find these People:

 - LinkedIn (B2B): Here you’ll find your executives, donors, sponsors, board members and association members.
 Join and contribute to groups.
 Post regularly to your personal updates and to the organizations LinkedIn company profile.
-Write a “post” (longer article) a couple of times a month to gain exposure.
+Write an “article” (300-500 words) a couple of times a month to gain exposure.

 - Facebook & Pinterest (B2C): Reach volunteers, advocates and clients

-- Twitter & Google+: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.
+- Twitter: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.

-- YouTube, Periscope & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.
+- YouTube & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.

 Start by downloading our free Define Your Target Market Workbook.
 You’ll need to do one for each of your targets.